murone/portfolio_final/README.md

 # portfolio_final

-To run build process you should go to project directory and run: npm install grunt
+To run build process, go to project directory and run:

+`npm install`
+`grunt`